noiseprotocol/noise_spec/noise.md

    `SymmetricState`, which can be deleted once the handshake is finished.

- * A **`HandshakeState`** object contains a `SymmetricState` plus DH variables `(s, e, rs, re)` and some variables representing the handshake pattern.
+ * A **`HandshakeState`** object contains a `SymmetricState` plus DH variables `(s, e, rs, re)` and a variable representing the handshake pattern.
    During the handshake phase each party has a single `HandshakeState`, which can be deleted once the handshake is finished.